lxc/incus/doc/howto/network_bridge_resolved.md

 ```

 The `resolved` configuration persists as long as the bridge exists.
-You must repeat the commands after each reboot and after LXD is restarted, or make it persistent as described below.
+You must repeat the commands after each reboot and after Incus is restarted, or make it persistent as described below.

 ## Make the `resolved` configuration persistent

-You can automate the `systemd-resolved` DNS configuration, so that it is applied on system start and takes effect when LXD creates the network interface.
+You can automate the `systemd-resolved` DNS configuration, so that it is applied on system start and takes effect when Incus creates the network interface.

 To do so, create a `systemd` unit file named `/etc/systemd/system/lxd-dns-<network_bridge>.service` with the following content:

 ```
 [Unit]
-Description=LXD per-link DNS configuration for <network_bridge>
+Description=Incus per-link DNS configuration for <network_bridge>
 BindsTo=sys-subsystem-net-devices-<network_bridge>.device
 After=sys-subsystem-net-devices-<network_bridge>.device